 However, it is sometimes not as simple as that.

-The world has only recently awoken to how damaging organised cybercrime can be, and public awareness about cybersecurity is thankfully on the rise due to numerous privacy scandals, mass data breaches, and even cyber crime events that have threatened national security in the not-so-distant past.
+The world has only recently awoken to how damaging organised cybercrime can be.
+Public awareness about cybersecurity is rising due to numerous privacy scandals, mass data breaches, and even cyber crime events that have threatened national security in the past.